Skoda Karoq SUV - MPG, running costs & CO2

 The diminutive 1.0-litre TSI petrol can return up to 48.7mpg and emits from 132 to 145g/km of CO2, placing it in the medium to high BiK bands for business users, depending on the trim level and wheels fitted.
 These figures aren’t quite as low as the Peugeot 3008, nor any of its hybrid rivals.
 Upgrade to the 1.5-litre TSI petrol and despite being 50% larger, economy and emissions aren’t drastically different thanks to that engine's cylinder deactivation technology, which effectively switches off half of the engine when it isn't needed.
 It can return up to 46.3mpg, with CO2 emissions from 140g/km.
 Note that the 18-inch wheels on SE L and SportLine models make the engines a little less efficient.

-A 2.0-litre TSI petrol engine can also be found on Skoda's price lists but it's likely to remain a rare choice in the UK.
-It’s limited to the SportLine trim and only manages 37.2mpg; its emissions of more than 180g/km place it in the highest BiK band, meaning it’s unlikely to appeal to company-car drivers.
+A 2.0-litre TSI petrol engine it still available on Skoda's price lists, but it’s rare choice in the UK.
+It’s limited to the SportLine trim and only manages 37.2mpg; its emissions of more than 170g/km place it in the highest BiK band, meaning it’s unlikely to appeal to company-car drivers.